 Whistling Ridge Energy Project

-The poorly sited wind energy project would harm important natural and scenic resources
+This poorly sited wind energy project would have harmed important natural and scenic resources, but permission to build and operate the project has expired.

 Whistling Ridge Energy Project